E-RYT500, Lic. Ac., Founder, Summers School of Yin Yoga

 I also blog about mindfulness in what I call my Minute of Mindfulness here on my own site.

 I first learned Yin Yoga from Paul Grilley, and trained to teach Yin Yoga with Sarah Powers.
-My meditation training has been primarily in the Theravada Buddhist lineages, studying with Rodney Smith, the late Sayadaw U Pandita, Ajahn Amaro, and currently Jason Siff and Linda Modaro.
+My meditation training has been primarily in the Theravada Buddhist lineages, studying with Rodney Smith, the late Sayadaw U Pandita, and Ajahn Amaro.

 I received my Masters in Oriental Medicine (MaOM) from the New England School of Acupuncture in Newton, MA.
 My degree was a dual focus on Chinese Herbology and Japanese styles of acupuncture.
 After school, I continued my studies with the Japanese Master, Kiiko Matsumoto, and specialize in fertility, musculoskeletal disorders and endocrine imbalances.